 Finding a longer-term solution and taking early steps to implement it are urgent for several reasons.
-First, for the eight million households who are tenants of private or social landlords, a key part of the hardship and suffering during the crisis has been the struggle to pay their rent and worrying if they will be able to keep their home.
+First, for the 350,000 households1 who are tenants of private or social landlords in Wales, a key part of the hardship and suffering during the crisis has been the struggle to pay their rent and worrying if they will be able to keep their home.
 If society and the economy are to recover from the crisis it is vital that these fears are allayed quickly and thoroughly.

-Second, local authorities' and social landlords' resources for dealing with homelessness were stretched before the epidemic and could be overwhelmed if there is a sudden growth in evictions due to rent arrears.
+Second, local authorities' and social landlords' resources for dealing with homelessness were stretched before the epidemic, evidenced by a steady growth in the use of temporary accommodation, and could be overwhelmed if there is a sudden growth in evictions due to rent arrears.
 This is readily apparent from pre-crisis figures.
-Loss of a home through rent arrears accounted for fewer than ten per cent of homelessness cases.
-If even a small proportion of England's eight million tenants were to be evicted in a short period due to arrears, a system which is already stretched to deal with 70,000 households each quarter could be totally overwhelmed.
+Loss of a home through rent arrears accounted for fewer than 18 per cent of evictions2.
+If even a small proportion of rented households in Wales were to be evicted in a short period due to arrears, a system which is already stretched could be totally overwhelmed.